pzemtsov/pzemtsov.github.io/_posts/2014-10-28-macro-call-by-name-lambda-jensens-device.md

   to calculate, cases where host function is large and irregular, and cases where the whole calculation isn't performance-critical

-- Sometimes the compiler can optimise out the callbacks; however, this is never garranteed.
-The optimisations may improve with new versions of the compiler, so the best is to check the output of your specific compiler.
+- Sometimes the compiler can optimise out the callbacks; however, this is never guarranteed.
+The optimisations may improve with new versions of the compiler, so the best is to check the output of your specific compiler

 - In general, I would suggest not to use callbacks for performance-critical code; definitely not for Jensen's device

 - Nothing can beat a good old macro for performance-critical code